arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 architecture, while the second benefits greatly from reducing the amount of network hops.

-This RFC attempts to reconcile these two workloads by providing an architecture that separates the algorithms/components for storing data from those who perform aggregations/computations on it.
+This RFC attempts to reconcile these two workloads by defining an architecture that separates the algorithms/components for storing data from those who perform aggregations/computations on it.
 Defining clear requirements and interfaces for the distribution layer is essential to the success of this reconciliation.
 What are the